What is sudden cardiac arrest (SCA)?

 Sudden cardiac arrest (SCA) occurs when an electrical issue causes your heart to stop beating and pumping blood suddenly.
 The lack of blood flow to the brain and other organs can cause a person to lose consciousness, become disabled, or die if not treated immediately.

 It is essential to understand that SCA is not the same as a heart attack.
-A heart attack occurs when blood flow to the heart is blocked, whereas sudden cardiac arrest occurs when the heart malfunctions and suddenly stops beating unexpectedly.
+A heart attack occurs when blood flow to the heart is blocked, whereas sudden cardiac arrest occurs when the heart malfunctions and suddenly stops beating.
 Think of a heart attack as a "circulation" or "plumbing" problem and SCA as an "electrical" problem.

 - More than 65% of Americans not only underestimate the seriousness of SCA but also incorrectly believe SCA is a type of heart attack.